tylert/yummy-scripts/salads/cold_chickpea_salad.rst

 1 small red pepper, small diced
 3 rib celery, small diced
 2 carrots
-2 tbsp Five Herb Vinaigrette
+2 tbsp Five Herb Vinaigrette (or any other favourite savory vinaigrette)

 Put all ingredients in a bowl, add dressing and toss until well coated.

-Makes 7 servings
+Best if refrigerated overnight.